Have you been diagnosed with a brain tumour? Order your free information pack.

 · then, if the first group experienced no serious side-effects, given to another group at a higher dose.

-· This process is repeated with other groups, until the ‘maximum tolerated dose’ or MTD is determined.
+· other groups repeat this process until they determine the ‘maximum tolerated dose’ or MTD.

 Not all treatments tested in phase 1 will make it to phase 2.